gohandle/rb/README.md

         the error handler that  the header was written already
 - COULD add more assertion utilites to our rbtest.Document type, would be cool if we could scope assertion such that error messages only show part of the html when it fails
+- COULD add a helper that renders (field) errors that have not been rendered yet, that means keeping track of what has been rendered.
+But can be helpfull for debugging
 - SHOULD add session options to configure how the session is saved
 - SHOULD add an option to make all generated urls on top of a basepath
 - SHOULD have SOME documentation